onomondo/onomondo-eim/README.md

 The `euicc` table maintains the following columns:

 * `eidValue`: the EID of the related eUICC
-* `counterValue`: the conter value that is used when signing eUICC packages
+* `counterValue`: the counter value that is used when signing eUICC packages
 * `consumerEuicc`: a flag to tell the eIM that the eUICC on the remote end is a consumer eUICC using an IoT eUICC emulation mode.
 * `associationToken`: an integer number to associate an eIM configuration on the eUICC with this eIM